 The original trustee of a living trust is usually the grantor or settlor.
 Therefore, the original trustee is usually not paid.
 Some living trust agreements provide that the successor trustee shall not be compensated either because the grantor or settlor named a spouse or close relative as trustee.
 However, most living trusts provide that a successor trustee shall receive reasonable compensation.
 For an overview of how a trustee is typically compensated for services, see

 trust administration fees.The trust agreement should specify whether a successor trustee will be paid by the trust.
 Review the provisions of the trust document to determine whether the grantor provided for the successor trustee to be compensated.
 If the living trust does not specify a set rate or amount of compensation, it may be left to the trustee to pay himself a reasonable amount of compensation.
 All trusts typically allow the trustee to be reimbursed for out of pocket expenses incurred while performing duties for the trust.
-For more detail, go to for successor trustees.
+For more details, go to for successor trustees.

 Are Tax Returns Required for Living Trusts?

 While the grantor or settlor of a revocable living trust is alive, a separate trust income tax return is not required for the trust because the living trust is taxed under the grantorís social security number with the grantor filing a personal income tax return.
 A living trust does require a separate income tax return when it becomes irrevocable, which usually occurs upon the grantorís death.
 After the grantor of the living trust is deceased, the trustee is responsible to file all federal and state tax returns due for the living trust.
 Preparing tax returns for a trust is complicated.
 Trustees should consult an accountant or other tax professional for assistance.

 Do I Have to Post a Bond to Serve as Trustee?